nezeadi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ##The 2-hellofile displays the content of the /etc/passwd file
 ## The script 3-twofiles displays the content of /etc/passwd /etc/hosts
 ##The 4-lastlines displays the last 10 lines of the /etc/passwd file
+##The 5-firstlines displays the first 10 lines of the /etc/passwd file